manishmeganathan/ferrodb/README.md

-# ferrodb
+# FerroDB
-A simple key-value store database written in Rust
+A simple key-value store database written in Rust with a custom query language called FerroQL.